nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30797](https://jira.nuxeo.com/browse/NXP-30797)

+#### Improve KV TransientStore GC Resiliency {{> tag 'Since 2021.17'}}

+Transient GC was not working in environments with segregated front and worker nodes.
+As the result, transient stores in s3 might have accumulated lots of data and the current transient GC implementation might not be able to clean them efficiently.
+In this case, it is recommended to purge manually all objects older than 3 days on transient stores before applying this hotfix.

+This can be done using scripts or by creating an Object Lifecycle Management rule with a correct prefix `/transient_*/`.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30851](https://jira.nuxeo.com/browse/NXP-30851)

 ## Nuxeo API Changes

 #### New Endpoint to Get All Comments for 50+ Annotations Documents